mekz-data/Breast-Cancer/README.md

 **Final Report.pdf:** Written report of the project that condenses much of the information from the jupyter notebooks contains many of the visualizations.
 Additional insights and analysis are in there as well.

-**Cancer Slides.ppt**: A presentation of highlights from the final report.

-<u>**Jupyter Notebooks:**</u>
+**2014 Study.pdf:** A copy of the initial study that this project is based on. **Note:** I did not contribute to this study.
+It's merely creating a frame of reference.

+<ins>**Jupyter Notebooks:**</ins><br>
 **0 - [Image Sorting:](https://github.com/Huntsworth7/Breast-Cancer/blob/master/0%20-%20Image%20Sorting.ipynb)** Using scripting to re-sort the images so as to utilize the Keras built in DataImageGenerator.

-**1 - [EDA:](https://github.com/Huntsworth7/Breast-Cancer/blob/master/1%20-%20EDA.ipynb)** Exploratory Data Analysis of the images.
+**1 - [EDA:](https://github.com/Huntsworth7/Breast-Cancer/blob/master/1%20-%20EDA.ipynb)** Exploratory data analysis of the images.

 **2 - [Preprocessing and Modeling:](https://github.com/Huntsworth7/Breast-Cancer/blob/master/2%20-%20Preprocessing%20and%20Modeling.ipynb)** Preprocessing the images to load them into our model.
 Building and evaluating the model along with thoughts on the best threshold to determine our target variable.
 Final thoughts.

-**2014 Study.pdf:** A copy of the initial study that this project is based on.

 ## Code and Resources used:
 - **Python Version:** 3.7